-Other sources rich in Vitamin C and Flavonoids include: apples, apricots, pears, raspberries, strawberries, black beans, cabbage, onions, parsley, pinto beans and tomatoes.
+Other sources rich in Vitamin C and Flavonoids include apples, apricots, pears, raspberries, strawberries, black beans, cabbage, onions, parsley, pinto beans, and tomatoes.

-Glucosamine is an important constituent of the cartilage between joint bones that is a jelly-like substance, so it’s a natural supplement for arthritis sufferers.
-Basically, when the cartilage between bones wears away for any reason, the bones start rubbing against each other resulting in damage and pain.
+Glucosamine is an important part of the cartilage between joint bones that is a jelly-like substance, so it’s a natural supplement for arthritis sufferers.
+When the cartilage between bones wears away for any reason, the bones start rubbing against each other resulting in damage and pain.

 Chondroitin is often used in conjunction with glucosamine to help slow or prevent the degeneration of joint cartilage, which is the underlying cause of osteoarthritis pain.
 Chondroitin sulfate dietary supplements are also believed to help alleviate joint pain associated with the condition.

 These disease-fighting compounds can be found in purple and red foods, such as blueberries, blackberries, red and purple grapes (those with seeds have extra proanthocyanidins), cranberries, plums black currants, bilberries, cinnamon, red and kidney beans – and even red wine!
-Hazelnuts, pistachios, pecans and almonds are also proanthocyanidin-rich foods.
+Hazelnuts, pistachios, pecans, and almonds are also proanthocyanidin-rich foods.

 12. Capsaicin (Chili Pepper) Cream

 Capsaicin is a potent inhibitor of substance P, a neuropeptide associated with inflammatory processes.
-Capsaicin used as a topical cream helps alleviate arthritis pain as it helps keep down the inflammation of the disease and helps soothe the pain.
+Capsaicin used as a topical cream works to alleviate arthritis pain as it helps keep down the inflammation of the disease and helps soothe the pain.